Skip to main content

 Description

-Users with admin permissions can additionally use the tenzir-platform admin list-auth-rules, tenzir-platform admin add-auth-rule, and tenzir-platform admin delete-auth-rule commands to list, create, or delete authentication rules for all users, respectively.
+Users with admin permissions can use the tenzir-platform admin list-auth-rules, tenzir-platform admin add-auth-rule, and tenzir-platform admin delete-auth-rule commands to list, create, or delete authentication rules for all users, respectively.

 Authentication rules allow users to access the workspace with the provided <workspace_id> if the user's id_token matches the configured rule.
 Users have access to a workspace if any configured rule allows access.
 The following rules exist: